JWH709/Buffoon-Builder/Notes/NOTES.md

 - Input CSS: Removed the images used for the inputs, using CSS to mimic the styles from the game instead.
 Removed the ability to resize the textarea element for the joker's description.
 - Bad State: Fixed the bad state in building space.
 Just remember that when you're encountering this issue, check to see if you messing with state from another component outside of a useEffect.
+- Double shake: Fixed double shake by using async functions instead of what I had.
+Still nowhere near 100% with useSpring, but I'm seeing more and more how good it is, it just has a lot of properties I need a better understanding of.
+I'm pretty sure I can use it to mimic the card opening from balatro on the voucher.
+Going to try that tomorrow.